-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-Out-of-home Respite Services providers must be a:
+Out-of-home respite services providers must be a:

-licensed nursing facility;
+licensed nursing facility (NF);

 licensed personal care facility; or

-Department of Aging and Disability Services licensed Adult Foster Care home.
+Texas Health and Human Services Commission (HHSC) licensed adult foster care (AFC) home.

-In order to deliver HCBS STAR+PLUS Waiver (SPW) out-of-home Respite Services, the provider must complete and sign a contract with the managed care organization (MCO).
+In order to deliver STAR+PLUS Home and Community Based Services (HCBS) program out-of-home respite services, the provider must complete and sign a contract with the managed care organization (MCO).
 The contract must be signed by both the provider and MCO prior to the provider serving members.

 7333 Description of Services